 Why You May Want to Use a Serum vs. an Oil

-Deciding whether to use a serum vs. an oil is kind of like deciding whether the whole house needs a cleaning or it’s really just one or two rooms that need specific tasks done like repainting or putting up wallpaper--or both!
-Serums generally target one issue (for example, vitamin C serum will make dull skin brighter), while oils are generally used to restore moisture, although that’s not necessarily all they do.
-If you’ve got a very specific skin issue like dark spots, you may just want a serum.
+Deciding which to use is based on your skincare goals.
+Serums generally target one issue, while oils are generally used to restore moisture– although that’s not necessarily all they do.
+If you’ve got a very specific skin issue, such as dark spots, we recommend a brightening serum.
 If you’re trying to hydrate your entire face, go for an oil.

-Also keep in mind that you can actually use both together!
-If your serum happens to contain an oil and you have oily skin that might be a little too much.
-However, if you have normal or dry skin, you’ll probably be just fine (and you can always use a face oil every other day instead of every day)!
-Just remember to use your serum after your cleanse and then use your face oil last to hydrate the skin.
+Also keep in mind that you can use both together.
+If your serum happens to contain an oil and you have oily skin, that might be a little too much for your skin.
+However, if you have normal to dry skin, you might find that your skin will benefit from both.
+Just remember to use your serum after your cleanse, then use your face oil last to moisturize the skin.